klpod221/kerminal/README.md

 **Kerminal** is a modern, high-performance terminal emulator that combines the power of a full-featured local terminal with advanced SSH connection management.
 Built with security-first architecture using Tauri (Rust) for native performance and Vue 3 for a responsive UI, Kerminal offers everything from basic terminal operations to complex SSH workflows with encrypted profile management, tunneling, and multi-device synchronization—all in a beautiful native desktop application.

-Whether you need a powerful local terminal with multiple tabs and split panes, or a sophisticated SSH client for managing dozens of remote servers, Kerminal provides the perfect balance of simplicity and advanced features.

 Perfect for developers, DevOps engineers, system administrators, and anyone who lives in the terminal and values security, organization, and productivity.

 ## 🚀 Table Of Content